cjoakim/azure-eventhub-kafka-streaming/README.md

 # azure-eventhub-kafka-streaming

-Demonstration streaming application using Azure Event Hubs with Kafka API.

 ## Part 1: Customer Use Cases

 - Augment current batch processing with streaming solution for n-number of sources